-At the end of the first year of study, students with a cumulative grade point average of 3.25 or above will be eligible for inclusion in the Dean's List.
+For students in the Canadian & American JD program, at the end of the first year of study, students with a cumulative grade point average of 3.25 or above will be eligible for inclusion in the Dean's List.
 Thereafter, the top 20 percent of students in each class, based on their semester grade point averages, will be eligible for inclusion in the Dean's List for each subsequent required semester of study.